neekware/license/Proprietary.md

-# Neekware Inc. – Terms and Conditions of Use
+# Neekware Inc. – Software License Agreement

 **Effective Date:** 2025
-**Owner:** Neekware Inc. ("we", "our", or "Neekware")
+**Owner:** Neekware Inc. ("we", "our", "Neekware")

-By downloading, installing, or using any software or tools from Neekware Inc., **you agree to the following terms**:
+By downloading, installing, or using any Neekware software or tools, **you agree to these terms**:

 ---

-## 1. License
+## 1. License Grant

-You are granted a **limited, non-transferable, non-sublicensable license** to use the software for personal or internal business purposes only.
+You are granted a **limited, revocable, non-transferable, non-sublicensable license** to use the software solely for your personal or internal business purposes.

 You **may not**:
 - Copy, share, sell, or distribute the software
-- Modify, reverse-engineer, or decompile it
+- Modify, adapt, reverse-engineer, decompile, or disassemble it (except where required by law for interoperability, and only with our prior written consent)
-- Use it to build a competing product
+- Use the software to develop a competing product

-All rights not expressly granted are reserved by Neekware Inc.
+All rights not expressly granted remain with Neekware.

 ---

-## 2. Ownership
+## 2. Ownership and Confidentiality

-All software, code, designs, and content are **owned by Neekware Inc.** and protected by copyright and trademark laws.
-You do **not** acquire any ownership rights.
+The software, code, designs, and related materials are the **exclusive property of Neekware Inc.** and are protected by copyright, trademark, and trade secret laws.

+You agree not to disclose, extract, or attempt to derive confidential or proprietary information contained in the software.

 ---

-## 3. Fees and Use
+## 3. Fees

-Some tools require payment.
-Others may be offered at no cost.
+Some tools may require payment, others may be offered at no cost.
+In either case, your use is subject to these license restrictions.

-**Either way, you're paying — through money or insight and feedback.**

-We do **not** include third-party analytics, tracking, or telemetry.
-If we collect anything, it's because **you told us directly**—via comments, bug reports, or suggestions.

 ---

 ## 4. No Warranty

-The software is provided **"as is"** with no warranties, express or implied.
-We make no guarantees about performance, availability, or suitability.
+The software is provided **"as is"** without warranties of any kind, express or implied, including merchantability, fitness for a particular purpose, or non-infringement.

 ---

-## 5. Liability
+## 5. Limitation of Liability

-Neekware Inc. is **not liable** for any damages, data loss, or disruptions caused by use of our tools.
+To the maximum extent permitted by law, Neekware is **not liable** for damages, losses, or disruptions arising from the use or inability to use our software.

 ---

 ## 6. Termination
 We may suspend or revoke your license at any time for violations of these terms.
-Upon termination, you must delete all copies of the software.
+Upon termination, you must immediately stop using the software and delete all copies.

 ---

+## 7. Governing Law
+These terms are governed by the laws of **[insert jurisdiction]**, and disputes shall be resolved exclusively in the courts of **[insert jurisdiction]**.

+---

+## 8. Remedies
+You agree that unauthorized use, copying, or disclosure of the software would cause irreparable harm, and Neekware may seek injunctive relief in addition to other legal remedies.

+---

-## 7. Changes
+## 9. Changes

-We may update these terms or our software at any time.
+We may update these terms at any time.
 Continued use means you accept the latest version.

 ---

-## 8. Final Note

-If we gave it to you free of charge, you're still paying—with insight, not surveillance.
-No analytics.
-No tracking.
-Just software.

----

 ## Contact

-If you have questions about these terms or need assistance, contact us at: **info@neekware.com**
+For questions about these terms: **info@neekware.com**